 Stress the body too little and it will wither.
 Stress the body too much and it will break.
 But stress the body just right and it will adapt.
 Isn’t that beautiful?
 We are adaptation machines – simply add the right amount of stress.
 We call this The Law of Progress Overload and like all laws, there are rules:

 THE 5 RULES OF PROGRESSIVE OVERLOAD

 1. PROGRESSIVE OVERLOAD STARTS, ENDS, AND IS ALWAYS COMPRISED OF CORRECT FORM.

 I define technique as the safest and strongest strategy to accomplish a specific task.
 This inherently makes it an insurance policy against injury.
 As the task becomes more difficult, technique becomes more important.
 But we can’t wait until we’re carrying a bull to care about technique.
 Proper technique is a practice which makes every training session an opportunity to reinforce good form.

 2. PROGRESSIVE OVERLOAD COMES IN MANY SHAPES AND SIZES.

 The Law of Progressive Overload isn’t just about how much weight we lift (what we commonly refer to as intensity).
 It can also be about range of motion, volume, distance, speed, work, density, effort, relative load, or frequency.
 “There are many ways to skin a cat,” as they say. *Please don’t skin cats.

 - If you can’t get into a deep squat, range of motion would be a logical progression to explore.
 (Most of us want to be strong throughout our full range of motion.)

 - If you’re interested in running a marathon, progressive distance training is a must.

-- If you’re interested in gaining muscle mass, progressive volume training will be helpful (adding more quality sets per muscle group.)
+- If you’re interested in gaining muscle mass, progressive volume training will be helpful (adding more quality sets per week.)